damilola-oladele/damilola-oladele.github.io/_tabs/resume.md

 * Collaborated with back-end developers and designers to create and maintain web applications.
 * Implemented responsive design across multiple projects, enhancing user experience across devices.

-**April 2021 - December 2022**
-**iGates, Lagos, Nigeria - Front-end Engineer**

-* Collaborated with back-end developers and UI/UX designers at Igates to develop an internal bank application for card issuance.
-* Documented APIs.
-* Improved existing technical content and created new content.

 ## Education